davimgfx/portfolio/README.md

 ## Projects
 Here are some of the projects that I have worked on recently:

-Pomodoro Timer: This is my first solo project, in which I replicated the website pomofocus.io in a simple and functional manner, using the concept of classes.
+* Pomodoro Timer ⏰: This is my first solo project, in which I replicated the website pomofocus.io in a simple and functional manner, using the concept of classes.
-Couble Bank: This is a project where I used array methods, DOM, time functions, and Sass.
+* Couble Bank💵: This is a project where I used array methods, DOM, time functions, and Sass.
 If you want to test it, use the demo accounts: user: js pin: 1111 or user: test pin: 1234.

 ## Skills
 These are some of the skills that I have developed over time: